leafo/lapis-systemd/README.md

 WantedBy=multi-user.target
 ```

-Note that the path of your project is hard-coded into the service, along with
-the path of the `lapis` binary and any Lua environment variables.
-If you ever
-move the project around or reconfigure your system you should regenerate the
-service file.
+The service generation command will copy certain environment variables from the
+current shell and embed them directly into the service file.
+This ensures that
+the running service will have the same visibility as the shell from which you
+are running the command.
+The following environment variables are embedded:

+- `PATH`
+- `LUA_PATH`
+- `LUA_CPATH`

-Since these paths are specific to a machine, it's not recommended to check the
+Because of these hard-coded paths, it is not recommended to check the generated
-service files into your respository.
+service files into your repository.
+If you ever move the project or reconfigure
+your system, you should regenerate the service file.

-You can generate and install the service file to the system with the following
+You can generate and install the service file to the system using the following
-command: **(Do not run this command with sudo, it will call sudo for you when
+command: **(Do not run this command with sudo, as it will invoke sudo for you
-copying the necessary file.)**
+when copying the necessary file.
+Executing it with sudo could result in a
+service file with incorrect environment variables embedded)**

 ```bash
 $ lapis systemd service development --install